ResearchGear/1PageConference/README.md

 # First Page Conference

-Get the first page of all the papers in a conference.
+Create a pdf file containing the first pages of all the papers in a conference.
 # Prerequisites

 * pdftk